Jolana (guitar brand)

-Jolana was a Czechoslovakian guitar manufacturing company that produced electric guitars and basses from 1960 to near 1989.
-Especially during the 1960s it supposedly gained popularity in the United Kingdom, with some famous musicians (like George Harrison, Jimmy Page and Eric Clapton) using its guitar models.
+Jolana is a Czech brand of electric guitars and basses, manufactured by New Bohemian Electronics (NBE) company.
+It was also a Czechoslovak guitar manufacturing company from 1960 to near 1989.
+Especially during the 1960s, it gained popularity in the United Kingdom, with famous musicians such as George Harrison, Jimmy Page, Andrzej Ziółkowski / Boguslaw Andrew Ziolkowski (Stowarzyszenie Cnót Wszelkich / Budka Suflera), Romuald Lipko / Romuald Ryszard Lipko (Stowarzyszenie Cnót Wszelkich / Budka Suflera) and Eric Clapton using its guitar models.

-Nowadays, Jolana guitars are manufactured by New Bohemian Electronics (NBE), which acquired the rights for the brand in 2003.
+New Bohemian Electronics (NBE), which acquired the rights for the Jolana brand in 2003.

 History

 The history of musical instruments manufacturing in former Czechoslovakia started when engineer Ferdinand Machalek created the first piano pickup in the middle 1940s.
-The origins of the first electric guitars date back to 1953, when the Rezonet factory managed by Josef Ruzicka designed the first instruments in the country.
+The origins of the first electric guitars date back to 1953, when the Resonet factory managed by Josef Růžička designed the first instruments in the country.
 The company manufactured not only guitars but other wooden goods, including furniture.
-Designer Vladimir Vlcek created the first model, a lap steel named "Akord" which came into production in 1954.
-It was followed by other Rezonet's guitars, "Arioso" and "Arco".
-Those models became commercial success, being also awarded at the Expo 58 in Brussels.
+Designer Vladimir Vlček created the first model, a lap steel named "Akord" which came into production in 1954.
+It was followed by other Resonet's guitars, "Arioso" and "Arco".
+Those models were commercially successful, being awarded at the Expo 58 in Brussels.

-The "Grazioso", a model based on the Fender Stratocaster, was an immediate success not only in Czechoslovakia but outside the country.
-The model was exported by Rezonet under the name "Futurama", with notable musicians such as George Harrison, Jimmy Page and Eric Clapton among its users.
+The "Grazioso", a model based on the Fender Stratocaster, was an immediate success not only in Czechoslovakia but outside the country as well.
+The model was exported by Resonet under the name "Futurama", with notable musicians such as George Harrison, Jimmy Page and Eric Clapton among its users.
+The instrument's success was partly due to a UK embargo on US imports only lifted in 1959.

 In 1959, a new guitar factory, Neoton, opened in Hradec Králové.
-Managed by Ruzicka, it was soon renamed into "Jolana" –probably after Ruzicka's daughter name–.
+Managed by Růžička, it was soon renamed "Jolana" – likely after Růžička's daughter's name–.
 The first Jolana guitar was made in 1960.
 Semi-acoustic models ("Diskant" and the successful "Tornado" in 1963, then followed by the "Alexandra") were also designed by Jolana, expanding its offer.
-Moreover, "Alexis" and "Pampero" (basses versions of Alexandra and Tornado models) came out in 1965.
+Moreover, "Alexis" and "Pampero" (bass versions of Alexandra and Tornado models) came out in 1965.
 That same year, a new solid body guitar was introduced, the "Hurricane", with its bass version, "Typhoon", in 1965.

-The Harmonika company was in charge of Tornado production in the city of Hořovice.
-By the second half of the 1960s, three major factories produced electric guitars in the CSSR: CSHN, Varhany Krnov and the aforementioned Harmonika.
-1975 marked the beginning of production of Jolana guitars in Harmonika Horovice factory.
-Jolana continued making electric guitars and basses until the end of the 1980s, developing models such as "Diamant" –a Gibson Les Paul copy.
+The Harmonika company was in charge of Tornado production in the town of Hořovice.
+By the late 1960s, three major factories produced electric guitars in the CSSR: ČSHN, Varhany Krnov and the aforementioned Harmonika.
+1975 marked the beginning of production of Jolana guitars in the Harmonika Horovice factory.
+Jolana continued making electric guitars and basses until the end of the 1980s, developing models such as "Diamant" – a Gibson Les Paul copy.

+Harmonika (later known as "Delicia") started to manufacture several models such as Cavallero, Tornado, Basora, Diskant 2, Marina 2, Onyx, Jantar, Strat, Studio and Studio Bass.